epifluidlab/epifluidlab.github.io/news/index.md

   order: 5
   tooltip: Published works
 ---
+- 03/16/2023: Dr. Hailu Fu's paper on [NOMe-HiC](https://doi.org/10.1186/s13059-023-02889-x) is online at Genome Biology today.
+This is a collaboration work with Drs.
+Li Wang,  Louis Muglia, and  Matthew Weirauch's group.
+Congratulations!

+- 03/07/2023: Dr. Yaping Liu received Focused Research Award from the Sony Research Award Program for our cell-free DNA work!

 - 01/09/2023: Dr. David Katz from Purdue University joins us as a research fellow.
 Welcome!

 - 11/28/2022: Nayeon Son from MDB program joins us as a rotation student.
 Welcome!